NM2/smartie-doc/index.md

 ### Agents
 An agent is a software tool running on a probe, it is in charge of all the active measurements performed on an access network.
 The measurements to perform are defined in a list of experiments that the probe periodically requests to the controller.
-According to the NM-2 suite paradigm, every probe can only have one agent running and an agent can only monitor one access network per time.
+According to the SmarTIE paradigm, every probe can only have one agent running and an agent can only monitor one access network per time.
 A probe and, consequently, an agent may also be moved to a different location to monitor a distinct access network.

 ![agents-list](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/active/agents.png)